lunes, 12 de noviembre de 2001

 The woman I love smiles at me,

-I know that she loves me even though she keeps quiet
+I know she loves me though she is silent,

-and thus finds in my arms the fleeting comfort
+and in my arms she finds the fleeting comfort

 (Pintura del artista español